markfinger/webpack-watcher/README.md

 [![Build Status](https://travis-ci.org/markfinger/webpack-watcher.svg?branch=master)](https://travis-ci.org/markfinger/webpack-watcher)

 A wrapper around webpack compilers which:
 - improves performance by writing assets to an in-memory filesystem
 - provides a callback interface to detect when:
   - the compilation process has completed
-  - a watcher has invalidated the compiled assets
+  - the compiled assets have been invalidated by a plugin (for example: webpack's file watcher)
   - the compilation process has failed and/or encountered errors

 Basic usage
 -----------